Manufacturing and Nonmanufacturing Costs

 3. Product (manufacturing) costs and period (nonmanufacturing) costs

 Product costs are assigned to an inventory account on the balance sheet, initially.
-When finished goods are sold, the cost of goods sold is transferred to the balance sheet (expensed) and matched with sales revenue.
-As product costs are assigned to inventory accounts, sometimes they are called inventoriable costs.
+When finished goods are sold, the cost of goods sold is transferred to the income statement (expensed) and matched with the sales revenue.
+As product costs are assigned to inventory accounts initially, sometimes they are called inventoriable costs.

-Period costs (also called, nonmanufacturing costs) are costs necessary to maintain business operations but are not a necessary or integral part of the manufacturing process.
-They are matched with the revenues of a specific time period (usually monthly) rather than included in the cost of the goods sold.
+Period costs (also called nonmanufacturing costs) are costs necessary to maintain business operations but are not a necessary or integral part of the manufacturing process.
+They are matched with the revenues of a specific time period rather than included in the cost of the goods sold.

 The most common example of period costs is selling and administrative expenses (S&A).
 S&A expenses are deducted from revenues in the period in which they are incurred.
-See Illustration below for examples of period costs.
+See the illustration below for examples of period costs:

 Illustration 6: Examples of period costs (selling and administrative expenses)